-The salmon needs to marinate for an hour or two, in the refrigerator, and our two favorite ways of cooking the salmon are BBQ on a cedar plank or broiled in an oven.
-We usually choose to use the cedar planks because the smoldering cedar wood smokes the salmon, which adds great character, and the fish never touches the flames, so it’s incredibly moist.
+The salmon needs to marinate for an hour or two, and our two favorite ways of cooking the salmon are BBQ on a cedar plank or broiled in an oven.
+We usually choose to use the cedar planks because the smoldering cedar wood smokes the salmon, which adds great umami character, and the fish never touches the flames, so it’s incredibly moist and juicy.
 This marinade is simple to make and the high oil content of the salmon is very forgiving using either cooking method… so the result is beautiful and always a crowd pleaser.
-Just stick it on the BBQ or under the broiler… and then get back to getting married!
+So many times folks have said that it’s the best BBQ fish they have ever had.
+Just stick it on the BBQ or under the broiler… and then get back to the fun!
+Enjoy!

 1 large filet of salmon, 3 to 4 pounds